glimpse-editor/getglimpse-web/content/about.md

 "Beta test" and "Stable" release versions always end in an even number.
 Odd numbered versions are "Unstable" builds created from our development branch.

 Glimpse Image Editor 1.0.0 is currently reserved in case we decide to fork the GNU Image Manipulation Program 3.x.

-1.0.0 or 2.0.0 may be used by Glimpse NX, a completely new image editing program with a different user interface and cross-platform graphical toolkit.
-That will not be based on the GNU Image Manipulation Program.
+Glimpse NX (the interface rewrite) will have its own version scheme.

 [Return to top](#contents)